the-vegetarian-vampire/Data-Structures/README.md

 - **AVL Tree**: A self-balancing binary search tree.
 - **Red-Black Tree**: Another self-balancing binary search tree.
 - **Heap**: A specialized tree-based data structure that satisfies the heap property.

+- ## Advanced Data Structures
+- **Segment Tree**: A tree data structure used for storing information about intervals, or segments.
+It allows querying which of the stored segments contain a given point.
+It is, particularly useful for static data when the segments do not change often.
+- **Fenwick Tree** (Binary Indexed Tree): A data structure that provides efficient methods for calculation and manipulation of the prefix sums of a table of values.
+It's particularly well-suited for cumulative frequency tables.
+- **Disjoint Set** (Union-Find): A data structure that keeps track of a set of elements partitioned into a number of disjoint (non-overlapping) subsets.
+It supports two useful operations: finding the set of an element, and uniting two sets.
+- **Trie** (Prefix Tree): A specialized tree used to handle associative data structures.
+It's a powerful tool for implementing dictionaries and performing prefix searches, especially useful for tasks like autocomplete.

 ## Operations